Skip to content

 ...

 These โš are informational only โ€” they do not affect the framework's core functionality.
-These MCPs (Model Context Protocol tools) are optional external capability slots.
+Some MCPs in this repo are built-in reference providers, while others are optional external capability slots.
 This document explains what each one does, where to find implementations, and how to connect them.

 How It Works โ€‹